 Medicines that may be used to treat severe diarrhea that does not improve with home treatment include:

-- Antidiarrheals, including atropine and diphenoxylate (such as Lomotil) and loperamide (such as Imodium), which slow intestinal movements.
+- Antidiarrheals, including atropine and diphenoxylate (such as Lomotil) and loperamide (such as Imodium).

-- Bile acid binding agents, including cholestyramine (such as Prevalite), which prevent bile acids from stimulating the colon, slowing the passage of stools and relieving diarrhea.
+- Bile acid binding agents, including cholestyramine (such as Prevalite).

 - Rifaximin (Xifaxan), which has been shown to help people who have diarrhea and bloating as their worst symptoms.
 In one study, people who had fewer symptoms after 2 weeks of taking rifaximin continued to have fewer symptoms for 10 weeks after stopping the medicine.
 But rifaximin is very expensive, and more research needs to be done.
 There are still many questions about this treatment, including who will get the most benefit, how long the effect will last, and whether retreatment will work when symptoms come back.5

 - Alosetron (Lotronex), which is used for some women who have severe diarrhea.
 This medicine has been shown to contribute to ischemic bowel disease.
 Specific guidelines for the use of alosetron require doctors who prescribe it to sign a certificate and patients to sign a consent form.